 Currency exchange and cash

 Naturally, you should travel to Europe with euros.
 But if you don’t have euros, the main rule is not to change money at airports.
 The exchange rate there is simply extortionate.
 At Porto airport, the exchange rate is 0.76, at a shopping center in Porto, 0.89.
-You need a pasaport for currency exchange in Portugal and Spain.
+You need a passport for currency exchange in Portugal and Spain.

 Generally speaking, on the Way of St. James, cash is only needed for the laundry, some pilgrim bars, coffee and drink vending machines, and souvenir stalls.
 The rest can be paid by card.